klml/proserial/README.md

 metakeywords
 : some us less words used not by dr who
 ```
 The advantage is, users could use the same syntax for key-values in prose text as for document structure.

+YAML has a similar, but unfortunately not compatible, element, the *colon space* separated
+keys-values (```key:  value ```).
+These have to be in line, instead after a line break.

 ## delimiter
 To separate prose from yaml-structure you have to use a separator.
 This should be a string not already used, but easy to remember.